ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 - `Disaster Recovery`: Allows you to manage and perform disaster recovery operations.
   ![TVK Disaster Recovery](assets/images/tvk_disaster_recovery.png)

-You can also see the S3 Target created earlier, by navigating to `Backup & Recovery -> Targets -> Select the TVK Namespace from the dropdonw on the top` (in case of `ovh/docs` the TVK Namespace is `tvk`):
+You can also see the S3 Target created earlier, by navigating to `Backup & Recovery -> Targets -> Select the TVK Namespace from the dropdown on the top` (in case of `ovh/docs` the TVK Namespace is `tvk`):

 ![TVK Target List](assets/images/tvk_target_list.png)